kubernetes/community/contributors/guide/issue-triage.md

 block the release on it.
 A few days before release, we will probably move all `priority/important-soon` and `priority/important-longterm` bugs out of that milestone in bulk.

+## Closing issues
+Issues that are identified as a support request, duplicate, not-reproducible or lacks enough information from reporter should be closed following guidelines explained in this file.
+Also, any issues that can not be resolved because of any particular reason should be closed.
+These issues should have one or more of following self-readable
+labels:
+* `kind/support`
+* `triage/duplicate`
+* `triage/not-reproducible`
+* `triage/needs-information`
+* `triage/unresolved`

+A triage engineer should add these labels appropriately.
+Kubernetees GitHub Org members can search issues per these labels to find ones that can be quickly closed.